Few beginners asked me this question, so here is the answer (I'll update this post from time to time to meet the visitors' interests):

 The easiest way to start with PHP is using XAMPP

-Before you install XAMPP, you'll have to uninstall existing Apache and MySQL installation (if they were installed as a service).
-If they were not installed as a service, then you may or may not need to uninstall them, it's up to you (and may be up to some unforeseen setting in your system).
+In Windows, before you install XAMPP, you'll have to uninstall existing Apache and MySQL installation (if they were installed as a service).
+If they were not installed as a service, then you may or may not uninstall them, it's up to you (and may be up to some unforeseen setting in your system).

-After you install XAMPP, Go to the XAMPP installation folder (default is C:xampp), then go to "htdocs" folder (default is C:xampphtdocs)
+After you install XAMPP, Go to the XAMPP installation folder (default in Windows is

 Write the following test code in this file (using any text editor) and save the file:

 <?PHP echo 'PHP is working! <br />'; ?> This is a test file.